 “The Test”.
 It’s a well-known term within HCSS, with dozens of stories attached.
 As part of the hiring process, everyone must take a math/logic assessment.
 We do get different perspectives on it, but it’s embedded within our current process at this time.

 While working out at our onsite gym, Michael, one of our Android developers, made a comment that he could again successfully complete the 14-question assessment within the 50 minutes allotted.
 In fact, he stated boldly that he could complete it within 10 minutes.
-We decided to make a friendly wager that if he did, I’d have to buy him lunch (and vice-versa if he didn’t).
+We decided to make a friendly wager that if he did, I’d have to buy him lunch.
+If he didn’t, he owes me lunch.

-I sent Michael the assessment link and then went over to our second building to sit next to him and observe.
+I sent Michael the assessment link and then went over to the next building to observe.
 I watched as he scribbled away on a scratch piece of paper and listened for the click-click sounds as he input numbers on the calculator.

 Now, to be fair, our current employees successfully passed the assessment in the past in order to get hired, so they had an idea of what to expect.
-But we also include a practice version (three questions within 10 minutes) with the assessment so that prospective applicants can get an idea of what questions will be asked.
+But we also include a practice version (seven questions within 20 minutes) so that prospective applicants can get an idea of what questions will be asked.

 What’s the takeaway from all this?
 You CAN pass the assessment.
 Here are some friendly tips:

-- Block off up to 50 minutes with no distractions whatsoever so that you can focus.
+- Block up to 50 minutes with no distractions whatsoever so that you can focus.

 - Have a calculator ready and some scratch paper/pencil by your side.